The 7 Best Road Bike Pedals & Cleats to Ride

 How to Choose Road Bike Pedals?

-Road Clipless Pedals Compatibility & Types
+Road Clipless Pedals Compatibility and Types

 A separate category consists of 4-hole configuration cycling shoes that were designed specifically for Wahoo Speedplay pedals.
 You can also use them with 3-hole configuration shoes, but you have to use special adapters.